 DCHFT upholds transparency and fairness through the use of this privacy notice.

-The Trust practices data minimisation techniques like pseudonymisation and anonymization where possible to protect data and ensure that the purpose of processing is relevant and adequate.
+The Trust practices data minimisation techniques like pseudonymisation and anonymisation where possible to protect data and ensure that the purpose of processing is relevant and adequate.

 DCHFT holds data security in the highest importance; our systems have access on a Role Based design and clinical systems are auditable to ensure transparency in the use of systems by staff.
-Devices are encrypted and staffs undertake annual mandatory data security training.
-The Trust is currently under assessment for an ISO27001 Accreditation; an internationally recognised Information Security Management System.
+Devices are encrypted and staff undertake annual mandatory data security training.
+The Trust has an ISO27001 Accreditation; an internationally recognised Information Security Management System.